novifinancial/tss-ecdsa/README.md

 ## Benchmarks

 The benchmarks are found in the benches folder.
-Please refer to the benches/README.md file for information on how to run and obtain the benchmarks.
+Please refer to the benches/README.md file for information on how to run and obtain the benchmarks, as well as how to generate a flame graph showing relative costs of some function calls.

-Please refer to flamegraphs if you want to see the relative costs of some function calls in a given test.
-Information to run that can be found in stats/README.md.